 Our post about commonly shrink wrapped items points out specific shrink wrapped items found in most grocery stores.
-This is a great article to get familiar with some commonly shrink wrapped items that may be close to the product you are considering shrink wrapping.
+This is a great article to get familiar with some commonly shrink-wrapped items that may be close to the product you are considering shrink wrapping.

 If you are considering wrapping food products with shrink wrap, read about food packaging with polyolefin shrink film.
 This article explains the benefits of shrink wrapping food products.

-Here are the links to a three part series titled shrink wrap what?
+Here are the links to a three-part series titled shrink wrap what?
 This series breaks down products to shrink wrap from fresh produce to stationary.
 Click on the links to view part 1, part 2, or part 3 of the series.

-After reading a couple references listed above, you can see that most products across multiple industries can be shrink wrapped.
+After reading a couple of references listed above, you can see that most products across multiple industries can be shrink wrapped.
 The next question people typically want to know is how much does shrink wrapping cost?

 How Much Does Shrink Wrapping Cost?

 Cost is one of the main reasons shrink wrapping is popular.
 The use of shrink wrap to package products is a very affordable and efficient form of packaging.
-Shrink wrap offers small companies the ability to professionally package products with a relatively low start up cost.
-High output operations can quickly and affordably produce shrink wrapped products with the proper machines.
+Shrink wrap offers small companies the ability to professionally package products with a relatively low start-up cost.
+High output operations can quickly and affordably produce shrink-wrapped products with the proper machines.
 View some of our references below for shrink wrap cost.

 Our guide to shrink wrap machine cost breaks down in detail what machine is right for each level of production.
 The shrink wrap machine guide also gives machine cost to help determine overall start-up cost.